abelcheung/scorerender/readme.txt

 == Description ==

 ScoreRender is a Wordpress plugin for rendering sheet music fragments into images.
 It supports converting fragments in excerpts, posts, pages and (optionally) comments.
-Currently it supports 4 music notations: ABC, Guido, Lilypond, Mup.
+Currently it supports 5 music notations: ABC, Guido, Lilypond, Mup and Philip's Music Writer.

 ScoreRender started its life from Chris Lamb’s FigureRender plugin, which is a Wordpress plugin for rendering LaTeX and Lilypond music fragments into images.
 Its maintainership changed later.
 While continue enhancing FigureRender, all LaTeX related functionalities are submitted to [LatexRender](http://sixthform.info/steve/wordpress/), thus preserving this plugin for music rendering only and the rename.